damian08k/Dice/README.md

 # Dice!

 Here you can find a dice game which is my first own project in JavaScript.
-Whole JS code, was created in Object Orientet Programming paradigm.
+The whole JS code was created in the Object-Oriented Programming paradigm.

-# Main informations about game
+# Main information about the game

 ## Language

 **Game is available only in Polish**

 ## Start
-If you wanna start the game, just click in big white button in the middle of the screen.
-After that, game ask you to choose:
+If you wanna start the game, just choose the number of the players and name them!
-- number of players (1 or 2)
-- names of players (1 - 10 characters)
+You can play against "Computer" (if you choose only one player) or against your friend (if you choose two players).

 ## Rules
-If you wanna know the rules, you can clik "Zasady" button in right top corner of the main board screen.
-After that, you will see a window which contains the whole rules of the game.
+If you wanna know the rules, you can click "Zasady" button in the right top corner of the main board screen.
+After that, you will see a window that contains the whole rules of the game.

 # Important!

-If you want to play that game, you must have a browser which support ES6 (ECMAScript 6)!
+If you want to play that game, you must have a browser that supports ES6 (ECMAScript 6)!

 # Technologies I used